warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

   - `caller` - wallet address of user interacting with the contract
   - `input` - user's input to the contract.

-`Handle` function can return three types of values:
+`Handle` function should end by:

-- `state` - when contract's state is changing after specific interaction
+- returning `{ state: newState }` - when contract's state is changing after specific interaction
-- `other result` - when contract's state is not changing after interaction
+- returning `{ result: someResult }` - when contract's state is not changing after interaction
-- `ContractError`
+- throwing `ContractError` exception

-//rozbudować tak jak np w sdk 'readState'

 ## 📃 Contract source types